Loading...

 Let's take a look at some answers.

-Small scale farmers reported higher yields and less pest damage.
+Small-scale farmers reported higher yields and less pest damage.

-Did you get 'em all right?
-Good try.
+Did you get them right?

 Well done.